-KPE App Separation allows an IT admin to mitigate risks from one group of apps to another.
+Introduced in Android 11, KPE App Separation allows an IT admin to mitigate risks from one group of apps to another.
 It removes the burden of vetting every app while allowing the user to be more productive by installing the non-enterprise apps they desire.
-The separation mechanism is available when deploying the COBO use case with an AE fully managed Samsung Galaxy device running Android 11.
+The separation mechanism is available when deploying the COBO use case with an AE fully managed Samsung Galaxy device.

-The activation of this feature and the list of apps to be isolated must be enable and configured by IT administrators through KSP.
+The activation of this feature and the list of apps to be isolated must be enabled and configured by IT administrators through KSP.